Supergiovane/node-red-contrib-knx-ultimate/docs/wiki/KNX AI.md

 The included **windkh/node-red-contrib-telegrambot** preset follows the package's receiver/sender contract.
 Connect a `telegram receiver` directly to KNX AI, output 3 directly to a `telegram sender`, and—when inline confirmation buttons are required—connect a `telegram event` configured for `callback_query` to the same KNX AI input.
 The input mapping extracts `msg.payload.content`, `msg.payload.chatId`, and the Telegram language.
 The output mapping creates the required `msg.payload.chatId`, `type`, and `content`, adding `options.reply_markup` from `msg.knxAi.confirmationRequest` when writes await confirmation.
 The Telegram package remains a separate optional dependency.

+The included **RedBot / node-red-contrib-chatbot (Telegram)** preset follows RedBot's common message contract.
+Connect `chatbot-telegram-receive` directly to KNX AI and output 3 directly to `chatbot-telegram-send`; no separate callback node is needed because RedBot converts inline-button postbacks into normal inbound messages.
+The input mapping reads `transport`, `chatId`, `type`, `content`, and the Telegram language.
+The output mapping preserves RedBot's `originalMessage`, `chat`, `api`, and `client` tracking data, then emits either a `message` payload or an `inline-buttons` payload containing `postback` actions for confirmation.
+RedBot remains a separate optional dependency.

 ## Proactive home intelligence and bounded memory
 The **Proactive home & memory** subsection inside **Conversations & home** enables opt-in proactive notifications.
 From ETS hierarchy, names, roles and DPTs, the node builds a deterministic semantic model for covers, windows, doors, lights, temperature, climate, occupancy and alarms using Italian, English, German, French, Spanish and Chinese terms.
 The first proactive detector watches only reliably recognized non-command cover/window/door states.
 After the configured open duration and outside quiet hours, output 3 emits a localized message with `msg.knxAi.type = "proactive_notification"`.
 It never emits output 4 or changes KNX autonomously; a subsequent user request still uses the normal validation and confirmation workflow.

 The most recent chat session is remembered as the owner, or **Primary recipient / chat ID** can set it explicitly.
 A synthetic `msg.inputMessage` preserves this recipient so the Telegram adapter can send an unsolicited notification.
 Cooldown and a maximum of three proactive messages per hour prevent flooding.

-The learned reference is loaded at startup from `<userDir>/knxai/memory/knxai-home-memory-<node-id>.md`, rewritten atomically every 15 minutes and hard-capped to the configured 64–1,024 KB (256 KB by default).
+The shared learned reference is loaded at startup from `<userDir>/knxai/memory/knxai-home-memory.md`, rewritten atomically every 15 minutes and always hard-capped at 5 MB.
 It stores at most 120 significant observations, 80 aggregate habits, 80 notifications and 300 semantic ETS objects—never a raw unlimited telegram stream.
 Older low-priority entries are removed first. **AI Education** is limited to 16,000 characters and always comes from the node configuration: the AI can read it as authoritative guidance but cannot modify or overwrite it.
 When Education is present but the LLM cannot evaluate it, the candidate notification is suppressed rather than risking a contradiction.

 ## Practical configuration example
 This example creates a concise assistant that notifies the owner about relevant openings but accepts that the office cover may stay open: